ThyCowLord/ThyCowLord.github.io/blog.md

 # It's a Blog's world

+## Entry Seven: Dated Sunday March Fourth
+CowCore has been developed. __It will not be released.__ The reason why?
+It's the engine I use for creating games.
+It's the engine my company uses.
+So shut up.
+It's closed source.

 ## Entry Six: Dated Tuesday February Seventh
 A better way for acessing my projects has been released.
 You can find it [here](https://github.com/ThyCowLord/bw)

 ## Entry Five: Dated Monday February Sixth
 Roses are red, violets are blue, I hate PHP, and so do you.